booz-allen-epa-agile-rfi/epa-rfi/documentation/Architecture-Diagrams.md

 We selected Bootstrap as the framework to support the responsive web design.
 Karma provides static code analysis and code quality metrics for JavaScript applications.

 **b.)
-Backend:** Ruby, Rails, RSpec, Rubocop, Brakeman
+Backend:** Ruby, Rails, RSpec, RuboCop, Brakeman

 Ruby/Rails was determined to be the most effective backend for the project given the ability to reuse code and complete the project in a short timeframe.
 Rails provides many features such as scaffolding of controllers and views, built-in support for database migrations, and out-of-the-box input validation.
 There are a large number of gems available that we were able to incorporate, such as Rubocop and Brakeman.

-To support unit testing, code quality, and code security we selected RSpec, Rubocop, and Brakeman respectively.
+To support unit testing, code quality, and code security we selected RSpec, RuboCop, and Brakeman respectively.

 **c.)
 Dev-Ops:** Docker (Machine, Registry, Compose), Jenkins, cAdvisor